Ceqell/pdf-duplicator-combiner/beta/README.md

 ### New Features
 - Ability to add multiple PDFs

-Simple .pdf file page duplicator.
+Simple, lightweight .pdf file page duplicator (and now combiner too!).
 No data is ever uploaded and is processed locally on device.

 How it works: [View Discussion](https://github.com/Ceqell/pdf-duplicator/discussions/1) [^disclaimer]